YasmineBagane/Front-End/README.md

 # Front-End
 First template (Project_RWP)

-This is an HTML and CSS front end basic template, which includes a header, a footer, a landing section and 5 sections.
+This is an HTML and CSS front end basic template (design only), which includes a header, a footer, a landing section and 5 sections.

 HTML
 Tags used: div,h1,h2,h3,p,i,span,a,img,hr,ul,li